JacobDonek/MachineLearningCA/README.md

 - Old versions of my code.
 - My written notes taken during the process of this CA.
-- A HTML export of my python code with outputs.
+- A PDF export of my python code with outputs.